orta/notes/web/auth-provider-notes.md

 Now for (new thing) I've been back and forth on what to do with authentication.
 RedwoodJS the app framework I'm using has [quite strong opinions](https://redwoodjs.com/docs/authentication#self-hosted-auth-installation-and-setup) that authentication is something you should be using a separate service for.

-RedwoodJS doesn't quite throw you out and demand you do this, they have a way to [set up a simple db-backed authentication system](https://github.com/redwoodjs/redwood/pull/2701), but it's built to be simple and extending it to cover all of the possible production cases is largely not recommended.
+RedwoodJS doesn't quite throw you out and demand you do this, they have a way to [set up a self hosted authentication system](https://github.com/redwoodjs/redwood/pull/2701), but it's built to be simple and extending it to cover all of the possible production cases is largely not recommended.
 I've been rolling with this for a while because I'm still wiping my db with regularity and simple auth is simple.

 I'm kinda on my second run of thinking about authentication as a service, the first time I [asked the internet](https://twitter.com/orta/status/1447984697812963334):